 The Council has committed to a capital redesign and refurbishment programme at the Corinium Museum.
-The project is expected to cost £1,650,032 of which £460,859 has been spent - this is shown in the Balance Sheet as Assets Under Construction.
+The total costs of the programme is estimated at £1,315,770 of which £48,096 has been spent in year.
 The programme is 51.4% funded from the Heritage Lottery Fund.